📍 Serving Hartford & All of Greater Hartford

 2

-Cash offer in 24 hours
+An offer within 24 hours

 3

-You choose your closing date
+You set the closing date

 4